-If the survey on the back of this flyer, online at wmata.com/budget or attend on open rower from a Monday of 2017.
+If the survey on the back of this flyer, online at wmata.com/budget or attend on open rower from a Monday on 2017.

-Soft pure and public plearing starting at 2000 p.m. at Mexico Flowcourters, 200 cits Street May, Westfandlar approved to Metro's Board of Directors in Mexico Flowcourters, 200 cits Street May, Westfandlar approved the or service charges will begin or JUT in pair of the final decision making process.
+Soft pure and public plearing starting at 2000 p.m. at Mexico Flowcorting, 300 cits Street May, Westfandlar approved to Metro's Board of Directors in Mexico Flowcorting and Code at 300 cits.
+Street May, Westfandlar approved the or service changes will begin or JUT 78 per of the final decision making process.
 Any los qué le parece antes de las 9:00 a.m. del lunes, 6 de febrero de 2017.